arcusmaximus/TrRebootModTools/Documentation.md

 ### Head modding

-If you're looking to replace Lara's head in SOTTR by a custom one, you'll run into two problems: blend shapes and PureHair.

-The head mesh has over a hundred blend shapes for facial expressions, used in cutscenes and the Photo Mode.
-Replicating all these on a custom mesh would be quite the undertaking.
-Fortunately, it's not necessary: TR also supports bone-based facial animation, meaning all you really have to do is transfer the weights.
-The full-detail head mesh isn't weighted for facial bones, but the LOD meshes are, which is where the "Import LODs" option comes in handy.
+In ROTTR and SOTTR, the head mesh has over a hundred blend shapes for facial expressions.
+Replicating all these on a custom mesh is quite the undertaking.
+In SOTTR, this is fortunately not necessary: the head also supports bone-based facial animation, meaning all you really have to do is transfer the vertex weights to your custom head.
+The full-detail standard head isn't weighted for facial bones, but the LOD meshes are, which is where the "Import LODs" option comes in handy.

-Lara's hair, in turn, is stored in a [PureHair](https://en.wikipedia.org/wiki/TressFX) file that's referenced by the object metadata.
-You can't remove it through mesh editing — instead, you need to use the binary templates.
-This is done as follows:

-- Read the object ID from the Blender mesh name (first number).
-- Open the .tr11dtp file corresponding to this number in a hex editor and apply the "tr11object" binary template.
-- Find the `simpleComponents` entry, and within it, the `DYNAMICHAIR` entry.
-- Change the `type` field of the hair entry to `_NONE`.
-- Save the file and include it in your mod.
+TR2013 doesn't support blendshapes at all, so there, too, you can simply transfer the weights.
+In ROTTR, however, this is sadly not possible.

 ### Draw groups